From Bloodsport to Mortal Kombat – Jean Claude Van Damme’s Video Game Legacy Explored!

 Van Damme never wanted to be part of Mortal Kombat but in turning it down, he became a bigger part of it than he ever could have imagined.

 What are your fond memories of the Van Damme inspired Mortal Kombat?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!